AlanCrottypic3

 Río Gallegos

 The New Patagonian Meat and Cold Storage Co.
-Ltd. began work in 1910 on a new frigorifico on the eastern outskirts of Río Gallegos.
+Ltd. began work in 1910 on a new frigorífico on the eastern outskirts of Río Gallegos.
 The site was not directly on the waterfront and the plant's 3' 6" gauge railway line was therefore extended northwards down calle Malaspina to the muelle.

-The owners were almost immediately taken over by the Swift Beef Co, and it is as the 'Swift' plant that the frigorifico was known for the rest of its life.
+The owners were almost immediately taken over by the Swift Beef Co, and it is as the 'Swift' plant that the frigorífico was known for the rest of its life.
 It survived until the 1970s, but the derelict buildings remain, as seen below.

 FrigRioGall3

-Within the abandoned frigorifico track still survives, as seen below.
+Within the abandoned frigorífico track survived until nearly 2010 before being cleared, as seen below.

 FrigRioGalltrack